• Skip to primary navigation

 Problem

 In the shape below, D is the length between its bottom tip and the bottom of the indent between the rounded areas.
-Find the area of the "heart shape."
+Find the shape's area.

 An illustration of square with semicircles in blue.